galeraga/3D-semantic-parsing/README.md

 ├── sliding_windows (sliced portions of all the the space_x_annotated.txt files) │   └── w1_d1_h3_o0
 ├── checkpoints
-├── runs (for TensorBoard logging)
+├── cameras (to store required JSON files to visualize segmentation with Open3D) ├── runs (for TensorBoard logging)
 └── tnet_outputs (output images of T-Net features)
 ```